Got a wheel with curbrash or scratches? Don’t worry, we can fix that!

 In rare cases, some wheels may require more extensive work.
 After it is sufficiently smoothed, it is handed over to the sanding station, which takes the surface to a smoother level.

-Here you can see a technician sanding a wheel prior to painting or polishing.
+A technician will begin by sanding a wheel prior to painting or polishing.

 At this stage the material has been added, and basic shape attained.
 Now all that remains is to finish the surface to the desired grade.
 It can be polished to a mirror like shine, or left semi smooth to allow it to be painted.
 In this case the wheel is best polished to a shine.